Edited by: Keri Stooksbury

 Closest Gate: 1

-Opened in July 2018, the Plaza Premium First is a relatively new pay-for-access lounge concept where eligible Priority Pass guests can also pay a subsidy to access the lounge, which is of a higher standard to the regular Priority Pass lounges.
+Opened in July 2018, the Plaza Premium First is a relatively new pay-for-access lounge concept where those who have a credit card with Priority Pass can also pay a subsidy to access the lounge, which is of a higher standard to the regular Priority Pass lounges.

 In my case, it was just HK$250 ($32) for 3 hours of access.
 For those who don’t have a Priority Pass membership, you can pay your way in depending on how long you want to stay starting at HK$880 ($112) for 3 hours to HK$1,180 ($151) for 10 hours.